streetsidesoftware/cspell/integration-tests/README.md

 1. Historical - against a fixed commit of a repository, the integration is used to track improvements to cspell over time.
 1. Active - targets repositories that actively use cspell to address spelling issues, the integration is used to verify cspell works as expected against the repository.
-   Checking against `master` should be possible
+   Checking against `main` should be possible

 Currently, only Historical tests are supported.
 Active tests are possible, but would need changes to the testing tool.